-Hardwearing and affordable, this navy rug is ideal for young families or people with pets.
-The dark color hides imperfections while the jute is resistant to scuffs and scratches.
+Hardwearing and affordable, this jute rug is ideal for young families or people with pets.
+The dark color hides imperfections, while the jute is resistant to scuffs and scratches.

 This watercolor rug from Note Design Studio in Stockholm has a beautiful multifaceted texture that provides just enough visual interest without being overpowering.

 There is nothing like a washed-out vintage Oushak rug to give a room an understated luxe look.
-They are on the pricier side but are long -asting and will stand the test of time.
+Though they are on the pricier side, they are long-lasting, and will stand the test of time.

 West Elm's Lucent rug collection has a silky smooth finish and a subtle shine that makes it look expensive and luxe without the price tag.
 It's available in a few different color options, so you can find something that suits your space.

 This Serena & Lily rug has the look and feel of a traditional dhurrie.
 It's just the right canvas for a relaxed room.